seattle-dev/aim/QuestionResponses.md

 Error handling
 Vendor lock-in

 ## · Please describe the concept of composition over inheritance
+Composition over inheritance is a core design principle in object-oriented programming that states: favor object composition instead of class inheritance when building flexible, maintainable, and reusable systems.
+The main idea is as follows: instead of making a class inherit behavior from a parent class (is-a relationship), give it the behavior by containing an instance of another class (has-a relationship).
+Composition is preffered due to loose coupling, no fragile base class, flexible structure.
+With composition behavior is reused via interfaces instead of reusing implementation in inheritance.
+With composition it is easier to swap or extend behavior later that with inheritance.

 ## · Describe a design pattern you’ve used in production code.
 What was the pattern?
 How did you use it?
 Given the same problem how would you modify your approach based on your experience?